jiangjiewei/Keratitis-Source/README.md

 The representative samples for keratitis, other cornea abnormalities, and normal cornea are presented in /Keratitis-Source/sample.
 The representative samples of slit-lamp images: Keratitis-Source/sample/Representative samples of slit-lamp images/
 The representative samples of smartphone images: Keratitis-Source/sample/Representative samples of smartphone images/
+The expected output: print the classification probabilities for keratitis, other cornea abnormalities, and normal cornea.

 **Please feel free to contact us for any questions or comments: Zhongwen Li, E-mail: li.zhw@qq.com or Jiewei Jiang, E-mail: jiangjw924@126.com.**